mikkosio/1800_202230_DTC09/README.md

 ## General Info

 This browser based web application to ...
-Hi, my name is Mikko and I am excited about this project because I like.
+Hi, my name is Mikko and I am excited about this project because I like to.

 * Hi my name is Colin.
 I'm excited about this project because I think it will help people organize their lives!